Oleg-N-Cher/OfrontPlus/Readme.txt

 /Sym       - Ofront+ symbol files
 /Sym64     - Ofront+ symbol files (x64)

-To (re)build the static library (lib)Ofront that is required for the translator and all examples, go to the corresponding directory /Lib/Bin and run build(.bat)
+To (re)build static library (lib)Ofront that is required for the translator and all examples, go to the corresponding directory /Lib/Bin (it may be /Linux_x64/Lib/Bin or other) and run build(.bat).

-To (re)build the translator, go to the corresponding directory /Bin and run build(.bat)
+To (re)build the translator, go to the corresponding directory /Bin (again it may be /Linux_x64/Bin or other) and run build(.bat).

-To (re)build examples, go to the corresponding directory /Examples and run build(.bat) You'll need to install additional packages (.dll for Windows) For more details on examples, please read /Examples/ReadMe.txt
+To (re)build examples, go to the corresponding directory /Examples/Bin (or /Linux_x64/Examples/Bin etc.) and run build(.bat).
+You'll need to install additional packages (.dll for Windows).
+Please read /Examples/ReadMe.txt for more information.

 Ofront+ differences from Ofront/voc